apache/airflow/docs/apache-airflow/core-concepts/auth-manager.rst

 Auth manager
 ============

-Auth manager is the component in Airflow to handle user authentication and user authorization.
-They have a common API and are "pluggable", meaning you can swap auth managers based on your installation needs.
+Auth (for authentication/authorization) manager is the component in Airflow to handle user authentication and user authorization.
+They have a common
+API and are "pluggable", meaning you can swap auth managers based on your installation needs.

 Airflow can only have one auth manager configured at a time; this is set by the ``auth_manager`` option in the